david2003542/web_tech/tech_note.md

 synchronous(sync) means that program will execute line by line

-promise: it's the basic concecpt of async. we can use "then()" to recall the result when we want to use it.
+promise: it's the basic technique under async. we can use "then()" to recall the result when we want to use it.

 Second we will look though to async/await